sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hivex</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Read and write Windows Registry binary hive files
+Short desc    : Read and write Windows Registry binary hive files
 URL          : http://libguestfs.org/
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : Hive files are the undocumented binary files that Windows uses to
+Descript     : Hive files are the undocumented binary files that Windows uses to
              : store the Windows Registry on disk.
 Hivex is a library that can read
              : and write to these files.
              :